MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-portal-authentication.md

 ---

-# Get started with configuring your portal authentication
+# Configure Power Pages site authentication

-Setting up authentication is a core customization in any portal.
+Setting up authentication is a core customization in any Power Pages site.
 Simplified identity provider configuration in Power Pages provides in-app guidance for identity provider setup and abstracts setup complexities.
 Makers and administrators can easily configure the website for supported identity providers.

 ## Overview

-You can enable, disable, and configure identity providers from [Power Pages](https://make.powerpages.microsoft.com/) by using simplified portal authentication configuration.
+You can enable, disable, and configure identity providers from [Power Pages](https://make.powerpages.microsoft.com/) by using simplified authentication configuration.
 After you select an identity provider, you can then follow prompts to easily enter the provider settings.

 > [!NOTE]
-> Changes to the authentication settings [might take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
+> Changes to the authentication settings [might take a few minutes](../admin/clear-server-side-cache.md#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the website.
 Restart the website by using [portal actions](../../admin/admin-overview.md) if you want the changes to be reflected immediately.

-**To begin configuring an identity provider for your portal**
+To configure an identity provider for your website:

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).
 1. Create a site or edit an existing site created in that environment.
 1. Go to Set up in the left navigation menu.
 1. Select Identity Providers under Authentication to see a complete list of identity providers.